There is a particular kind of night that feels almost insulting.

 So there you are.
 Safe, but signaled otherwise.
 Tired, but mobilized.
 The alarm has mistaken your pillow for a lookout post.

-Sleepiness vs. The Ability to Sleep
+Sleepiness vs. the Ability to Sleep

 Sleep is not one switch.
 It is more like two tides meeting, what sleep researchers call the two-process model, first proposed by Alexander Borbély and reappraised in the Journal of Sleep Research.